 Another attraction close to the hotel is the Garden of Surging Waves.
-Built in honor of the city’s bicentennial it is a reminder of the role Chinese immigrants played in Astoria and the town’s continued ties to China.
+Built to honor the city's bicentennial it is a reminder of the role Chinese immigrants played in Astoria and the town's continued ties to China.

 Dining and Drinks

 For dining, shopping, and drinks, the hotel is steps away from the hustle and bustle of downtown and the waterfront so you'll not be hard-pressed to find someplace to dine or drink.
 If you are a beer lover like me, you might even heed the call of the 5 p.m. whistle at Fort George Brewery and swing by for a burger and a craft beer.

 For travelers wanting to experience historic downtown Astoria, Hotel Elliot is in the perfect location.
 Even though my stay was short, its boutique rooms and rooftop terrace provided a quiet place unwind after a day's activity.
 And, for those visiting from Portland, it is an easy two-hour drive.
 To book a room visit Hotel Elliot Astoria.

 For more information about the area visit Astoria Warrenton Chamber of Commerce.